menu

 Length of Commute

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Elko City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Elko City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-64.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.3% of U.S. neighborhoods.
+63.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Diversity

-Did you know that the Elko City Center neighborhood has more Native American ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Elko City Center neighborhood has more Native American and Yugoslav ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 9.6% of this neighborhood's residents have Native American ancestry.
+In fact, 8.8% of this neighborhood's residents have Native American ancestry and 0.3% have Yugoslav ancestry.

 Elko City Center is also pretty special linguistically.
 Significantly, 3.3% of its residents five years old and above primarily speak Langs. of India at home.
 While this may seem like a small percentage, it is higher than 95.1% of the neighborhoods in America.